* Eddresses: email@example.com (business) and firstname.lastname@example.org (personal)

 He was the progenitor of the London International Gypsy Film Festival in spring 2006 and is a foundation member of Open Dalston and of the Conservation Area Advisory Committee for Dalston.
 He was an early joiner of the London Cycling Campaign.

 Twitter: @LovingDalston.
-Following is only in the thousands but includes more local businesses, organisations and people than any other tag.
-Reporters and news executives from national media and around the world also subscribe to @LovingDalston for breaking stories from northeast London.
+Following is only in the thousands but includes more local businesses, organisations and people than any other tag, although reporters and news executives from national media, and some from further afield, also look to @LovingDalston for breaking stories from northeast London.

 LinkedIn: Altheer quit because the exchange of information was becoming one-directional.

 The population of Hackney and around includes, according to The Times, the greatest number of young graduates in Britain.
-That is the Loving Dalston catchment area, which makes this news site a prime target for publicists and, as you see, for advertisers.
+That is the Loving Dalston catchment area, which makes this news site a prime target for publicists and advertisers.

 Here are some pointers for publicists, amateur and professional: